Comprehensive Ophthalmology

 Research Goals:

-The fellow is expected to mandatorily get involved in one / two research projects in the
+The fellow is expected to mandatorily get involved in one / two

-duration of fellowship and present at least one paper, and one poster in a national/ state
+one paper, and one poster in a national/ state conference.
+Attempts

-conference.
-Attempts towards publishing the research project in a peer reviewed paper
+towards publishing the research project in a peer reviewed paper

 should also be made.